"

 In short, the answer is “no”.
 It is well-recognised that survivors of traumatic events (especially during childhood) often suffer psychological symptoms as a result and are often more prone to criminal acts and substance abuse – which in turn leads to police/medical interventions, counselling and psychiatric treatment.

 Your GP holds your health information in strict confidence and can refer you to appropriate specialist care and treatment services based on your need for support and treatment.
+It’s helpful to report any type of abuse you have experienced with your GP, even if it happened a long time ago.
+If you don’t feel comfortable going into detail with them, you can give them some details, and ask for a referral to an appropriate counselling service.

 The answer is, more often than not, “No.” The Redress Scheme is accepting applications until 30 June 2027, and there is no limitation period for child abuse cases pursuant to section 6A of the Limitation Act 1969 (NSW).